Spanish Camp: History

-Spanish Camp was started in 1923 by immigrants from Spain, most of whom were anarchists, who organized under the name Spanish Naturopath Association.
+In the year 1924, Dorothy Day, then a journalist and socialist active in New York’s bohemian circles, moved to a cottage near the area that would later become Spanish Camp.
+Her time there played a role in her religious conversion to Catholicism, despite criticism from her peers who viewed religion as incompatible with socialist ideals.
+Five years later, in 1929, the Spanish Camp was established by the Spanish Naturopath Society as a summer retreat for Spanish immigrants living in New York City.
+Many of these people were Anarchists who had left Spain.
 The 18 acre property was located facing lower New York Bay on the southeastern shore of Staten Island, off Poillon Avenue near the neighborhood of Annadale.
 The group of cottages had its own streets and services, independent of anything having to do with the rest of Staten Island and New York City.
 A small pond and associated wetlands were included.
 A small beach faced the bay, adjacent to an ornate picnic area and athletic field.
-Roman Catholic activist Dorothy Day lived for years in one of the cottages.
+Initially, the settlement featured canvas tents surrounding a communal space with a meeting hall, kitchen, latrines, and showers.
+The camp fostered a communal and naturalistic lifestyle, with frequent gatherings that included musical performances, flamenco exhibitions, and Labour Day festivals.